We were in love for only a moment.

 Strolling along the Hudson, taking refuge from the summer sun under an umbrella on the pier.
 A cool blueberry slushy, one straw for two.

-Rotting in your bed, examining the photos on your wall, holding your weird little collectible babies.
+Rotting in your bed, examining the photos on your wall, your weird little collectible babies.
 Learning about your world, exchanging names and places and stories.

 The next day, you flew off to London, and by the time you came back, everything had changed.